Transparency in Coverage

 - Your Coinsurance: Your share of the costs of a covered health care service calculated as a percent after the network savings.
 For example: you pay 20%, the plan pays 80%

 - Your Plan Pays: The amount paid by your employer or health plan.

 - You Owe: An invoice from your provider will be sent separately to explain payment options and where to make a payment.

 Note: You may have paid your co-pay at your visit and this will be reflected in your provider's invoice.

 Your EOB also shows you any amount that you may owe.
-The Home page and/or mobile app will also give you year-to-date balances of your deductible(s) for your in- and out-of-network usage.
+The Claims and Eligibility page will also give you year-to-date balances of your deductible(s) for your in- and out-of-network usage.

 You can go paperless by requesting that your EOBs no longer get mailed to you and you will receive an email when the EOB is available to view on the mobile app or after you login.